Enemy (2013 film): Critical response

-Enemy received generally positive reviews from critics, with many critics comparing the movie's style and atmosphere to the works of David Lynch.
-It has a 72% approval rating on Rotten Tomatoes, based on 121 reviews, and a rating average of 6.6/10.
+Enemy received 121 reviews on Rotten Tomatoes; 72% of these reviews were deemed positive, and the film's rating average was calculated as 6.6 out of 10.
 The site's consensus states: "Thanks to a strong performance from Jake Gyllenhaal and smart direction from Denis Villeneuve, Enemy hits the mark as a tense, uncommonly adventurous thriller."
 The film also has a score of 61 out of 100 on Metacritic, based on 30 reviews, indicating "generally favorable" reviews.
-Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-A. O. Scott, movie critic for The New York Times, wrote: "In any case, much of the fun in "Enemy," which is tightly constructed and expertly shot, lies in Mr. Gyllenhaal's playful and subtle performances...
+A. O. Scott, movie critic for The New York Times, wrote: "In any case, much of the fun in 'Enemy,' which is tightly constructed and expertly shot, lies in Mr. Gyllenhaal's playful and subtle performances...
 Its style is alluring and lurid, a study in hushed tones and yellowy hues, with jolts of anxiety provided by loud, scary music."
 Enemy was also praised by David Ehrlich of Film.com for having "the scariest ending of any film ever made."
-Richard Corliss of Time was more reserved, saying the film was nearly an hour too long.
+Richard Corliss of Time was more reserved, saying the film (at 90 minutes) was nearly an hour too long.

 Awards and nominations

 Enemy earned ten nominations at the 2nd Canadian Screen Awards, winning five, including Best Director for Villeneuve, and Canadian Screen Award for Best Supporting Actress for Gadon.
+It was named Best Canadian Film of the Year at the Toronto Film Critics Association Awards 2014.